ggozad/mnemonic.js/README.md

 # mnemonic.js

-`mnemonic.js` creates arbitrary strength radom pass-phrases (or hexadecimal uids) which you *can* actually remember.
+`mnemonic.js` creates random passphrases (or hexadecimal uids) of specified strength which you *can* actually remember.

 ## Huh?
 My passwords are fine.

 Probably not.
 Your passwords are either not random, or they are not long enough.
-Or, maybe you are one of those people who **really** have a strong memory, but most of us do not.
+Or, maybe you are one of those people who **really** do have a strong memory, but most of us do not.

 Strong, secure passwords need to have an entropy of at least ~80 bits.
 Here are some real life considerations:

- * If we take trully random passwords from the entire ASCII printable set, we get an entropy of about 6.5 bits/character.
+ * If we take truly random passwords from the entire ASCII printable set, we get an entropy of about 6.5 bits/character.
 That means, you need about 12 randomly chosen characters among the entire set to be ok.
 Not easy.

  * When you use non-random passwords your entropy/character reduces dramatically.
-For english, it's about 2 bits/character.
+For English, it's about 2 bits/character.
 You need a lot of characters to get there!
 And no, adding 1 at the end or using *1337* speak does not help much, dictionary attacks have been countering these techniques for a while now.

 ## I am sold.
 How does this work?

-`mnemonic.js` uses a relatively small (1626 to be exact) set of english words that are chosen among the [list](http://en.wiktionary.org/wiki/Wiktionary:Frequency_lists/Contemporary_poetry) of frequently used words in contemporary english poetry and are (hopefully) memorable.
+`mnemonic.js` uses a relatively small (1626 to be exact) set of English words that are chosen from the [list](http://en.wiktionary.org/wiki/Wiktionary:Frequency_lists/Contemporary_poetry) of frequently used words in contemporary English poetry and are (hopefully) memorable.

 To generate a passphrase, a random sequence of 32-bit unsigned integers is generated.
 The bigger the length of the sequence the stronger it is, for example 4 integers will give you 128-bit strong password.
 This sequence is then transformed to a list of words from the dictionary, 3 words per integer.
-The function that transforms the integer `x~i~` to the indexes `w~i~` of the words is the following (1:1 and reversible) function:
+The function that transforms the integer `x~i~` to the indices `w~i~` of the words is the following (1:1 and reversible) function:

-    w~i,1~ = x mod n
+    w~i,1~ = x mod n,
-    w~i,2~ = (x / n + w~i,1~) mod n
+    w~i,2~ = (x / n + w~i,1~) mod n,
-    w~i,3~ = (x / n^2 + w~i,2~) mod n
+    w~i,3~ = (x / n^2 + w~i,2~) mod n,

 where `n=1626` is the number of words.
-Repeating for each integer, gives you the sequence of words:
+The sequence of words is then given by:

-    words = [ dict[w~i,1~], dict[w~i,2~], dict[w~i,3~] for each i ]
+    words = [ dict[w~i,1~], dict[w~i,2~], dict[w~i,3~] for each i ].

-As mentioned, you can also do the inverse, i.e. from the list of words calculate the random sequence that produced it.
+As mentioned, you can also do the reverse, i.e. from the list of words calculate the random sequence that produced it.
 For each triplet of words `word~i,1~`, `word~i,2~`, `word~i,3~`, the integer that corresponds to the triplet is calculated as such:

     w~i,1~ = dict.indexOf(word~i,1~)
     w~i,2~ = dict.indexOf(word~i,2~) mod n